PhatDang/dev-good-jobs/README.md

 - Customers who the people to create some feedback to us to fix something or suggest some ideas for us to upgrade features.

-- Because the project still not have customer, so Mr.Phat will be the customer too.
+- Because the project still not have customers, so Mr.Phat will be the customer too.

 ### A) Job Seekers